 Configuring Kafka Consumer Groups for ClickHouse

-ClickHouse does not spawn a persistent background process dedicated to consumer group membership.
-Instead, each replica hosting a Kafka engine table instantiates a configurable pool of consumer threads that join the specified Kafka group.
-These threads poll messages, deserialize them according to the configured format engine, and push immutable blocks into an internal in-memory queue.
-When a downstream query or materialized view consumes from the Kafka table, ClickHouse drains this queue and applies the transformation or storage logic.
+ClickHouse does not spawn a persistent background process dedicated to group membership.
+Each replica hosting a Kafka engine table instantiates a configurable pool of consumer threads that join the group named by kafka_group_name, and every replica uses the same group name so Kafka distributes the topic’s partitions across all of them.
+The threads poll messages, deserialize them with the configured format engine, and push blocks into an in-memory queue that the attached view drains.

 sql